Nashville shooting victims included 9-year-old children, head of school

 Police have identified the shooter as a former student at the school: 28-year-old Audrey Hale, from Nashville.
 CBS News is working to confirm Hale's gender identity.

-Police said the shooter was armed with "at least" two assault rifles and a handgun during the attack.
+Police said the shooter was armed with "at least" two assault-style rifles and a handgun during the attack.

 Covenant, founded in 2001, is a private Christian school with 33 teachers and up to 210 students starting in preschool through 6th grade, according to the school website.